An illustration of the Sun and planets

 VERITAS

-VERITAS, and another mission called DAVINCI, will be the first NASA spacecraft to explore Venus since the 1990s.
+VERITAS and DAVINCI will be the first NASA spacecraft to explore Venus since the 1990s.
 VERITAS will launch no earlier than 2031.

 Solar System Feature Stories